Contact 3-manifolds, holomorphic curves and intersection theory: Counting local intersections and singularities

+In this section, we take the local representation formula of Theorem~\ref{thm:representation} as a black box and use it deduce the standard results on positivity of intersections.

-One of the insights we gain from Theorem~\ref{thm:representation} (and Exercise~\ref{EX:tangentSpace}) is that a nonconstant $J$-holomorphic curve has a well-defined tangent space at every point, including critical points, with a nonnegative \emph{critical order} $k \in \ZZ$ that is strictly positive if and only if the point is critical.
+According to the representation formula, a nonconstant $J$-holomorphic curve has a well-defined tangent space at every point, including critical points, with a nonnegative \emph{critical order} $k \in \ZZ$ that is strictly positive if and only if the point is critical.
 We can now prove local positivity of intersections (Theorem~\ref{thm:positivity}) by considering separately the cases where the two curves have matching or non-matching tangent spaces at their intersection.
 Note that when $\dim M = 4$, the condition that two (complex-linear!) tangent spaces at an intersection point do not match means simply that they are transverse, and the intersection itself is then transverse if and only if neither curve is critical at the intersection point.

 \begin{exercise} Let $\pi : \CC^n \setminus \{0\} \to \CP^{n-1}$ denote the natural projection, and consider a map $u : \DD \to \CC^n$ of the form $u(z) = (z^k , |z|^{k+1} f(z))$ for some $k \ge \NN$ and a bounded function $f : \DD \to \CC^{n-1}$.
-Show that for any neighborhood $\uU$ of $[1 : 0 : \ldots : 0 ] \in \CP^{n-1}$, one can find $\epsilon > 0$ such that the restriction of $\pi \circ u$ to $\DD_\epsilon \setminus \{0\}$ has image in~$\uU$. \end{exercise}
+Show that for any neighborhood $\uU$ of $[1 : 0 : \ldots : 0 ] \in \CP^{n-1}$, one can find $\rho > 0$ such that the restriction of $\pi \circ u$ to $\DD_\rho \setminus \{0\}$ has image in~$\uU$. \end{exercise}

 \begin{prop} Suppose $u : (\Sigma,j) \to (M,J)$ and $v : (\Sigma',j') \to (M,J)$ are two $J$-holomorphic curves with an intersection $u(z_0) = v(\zeta_0)$ at which $u$ has critical order $k_u - 1 \ge 0$, $v$ has critical order $k_v - 1 \ge 0$, and their tangent spaces (in the sense of Theorem~\ref{thm:representation}) are distinct.
 Then the intersection is isolated, and if $\dim M = 4$, its local intersection index is